crackedKitten/botnet-server-and-victim/README.md

-It is ofical the botnet is open source :Distributed
+It is ofical the botnet is open source :D

 here is a list of all the options: